arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 - explore how DB engines behave when there are no indexes, you can use `EXPLAIN` to understand the behavior
 - find if there could be a better alternative to paginate results apart from `LIMIT/OFFSET`

-Thus we designed a neat [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy) on top of SQL-based relational databases like MySQL, Postgres, etc; wrote queries for some common scenarios and determined the indexes to make taxonomy efficient.
+Thus we designed a neat [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy) on top of SQL-based relational databases like MySQL, Postgres, etc; wrote queries for some common scenarios, and determined the indexes to make taxonomy efficient.

 # References